doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

 -   **Quoting** dynamic parameters for an SQL query is tedious work and requires lots of use of the ``Doctrine\DBAL\Connection#quote()`` method, which makes the original SQL query hard to read/understand.
--   Databases optimize the SQL query to be executed, using the query method you will trigger the optimization process over and over again, although it could re-use this information easily using a technique called **prepared statement**.
+-   Databases optimize SQL queries before they are executed.
+Using the query method you will trigger the optimization process over and over again, although it could re-use this information easily using a technique called **prepared statement**.